golang/dep/docs/env-vars.md

 * The contents of a project's `Gopkg.toml` file, at a particular version
 * A project's tree of packages and imports, at a particular version

-A duration must be set to enable caching.
-(In future versions of dep, it will be on by default).
+The default duration is `24h`, and values <= 0 will disable the cache.
 The duration is used as a TTL, but only for mutable information, like version lists.
 Information associated with an immutable VCS revision (packages and imports; `Gopkg.toml` declarations) is cached indefinitely.

 The cache lives in `$DEPCACHEDIR/bolt-v1.db`, where the version number is an internal number associated with a particular data schema dep uses.